GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Computational algorithms for inference and prediction

-Lastly, we sample the length parameters $\phi_{tj}\:\forall\:(j=1,\ldots, p, t=1,\ldots,T)$ using MH steps with a uniform proposal distribution as per Equation \eqref{eq:prior_phi}.
+Lastly, we sample the length parameters $\phi_{tj}\:\forall\:(j=1,\ldots, p^{{\star}}, t=1,\ldots,T)$ {from their discrete proposal distribution} using MH steps.
 Once all $T$ trees are updated, the precision parameter is sampled using a Gibbs step, with the full conditional given by

 where $\hat{\mathbf{y}} \equiv \sum_{t = 1}^{T} g(\mathbf{X}; \mathcal{T}_t, \mathbf{G}_{t})$ represents the sum of the predictions $\boldsymbol{\psi}_{t\ell}$ across all terminal nodes from all sampled trees.